Orange-OpenSource/remote-key-server/README.md

 ### Concepts
 The RKS is based on two concepts: nodes and group of nodes

 A node is an entity requiring access to certificates and private keys in order to establish sessions with clients.
 It can be an edge server, a cache server, a load balancer...

 A group of nodes represent a system like a Content Delivery Network, Edge computing sites, distributed HTTP proxies...
-All nodes in a group share the same permissions.
+All nodes in a group share the same secret access permissions.

 On creation, a group is given a **group token**.
-This **group token** has to be provisionned onto group nodes so that they can requests their **node token** to the RKS.
+This **group token** has to be provisionned onto group nodes so that they can request their **node token** to the RKS.

 For a node to get it's node token, it has to make a call to the registration endpoint of the rks using the group token.
 If a callback url has been configured on group creation it will be called on each node registration.
-According to the callback url HTTP return code the node will be provided a **node token** (HTTP 200) or be denied (40X, 50X)
+An example callback URL implementation is available in [./tests/mock-callback-server/server.py](./tests/mock-callback-server/server.py).
+According to the callback server response the node will be provided a **node token** (HTTP 200) or be refused (40X, 50X)

-This allows groups to control which node can register to the RKS
+This allows groups to control which node can register to the RKS and protect against **group token** compromission by adding another layer of verification

-This simple architecture allows to configure and monitor group access to secrets and revoke entire group nodes token or individual node token in case of token compromission.

-A node can access authorized secrets for his group on demand by querying the secret endpoint using its node token.
+A node can access secrets authorized for his group on demand by querying the secret endpoint using its node token.
 If the node is allowed to access the secret, it is delivered along a Time To Live indicating for how long the node can keep the secret.
-When the ttl expires the node must destroy the secret and query the secret endpoint again.
+When the TTL expires the node **must** destroy the secret and query the secret endpoint again.
-This ttl is there to avoid nodes storing secrets on disk or for a long time when it is not needed
+This TTL is there to avoid nodes storing secrets on disk or for a long time when it is not needed

 ## Links
 - Project Homepage: https://github.com/Orange-OpenSource/remote-key-server